 Avoid: Let’s circle back

 This is one that’s used often, despite being widely disliked (for example, The Ladders dubbed it their most used and hated work phrase).
-Perhaps the reason it’s so widely disliked is that it implies that there is currently no time to address or solution for the problem and that there will be further meetings and emails to continue discussions about it.
+Perhaps the reason it’s so widely disliked is that it implies there is currently no time to address or solve the problem, and there will be further meetings and emails to continue discussions about it.

-Try this instead: There are a handful of different ways you can phrase this: “Let’s revisit this point later,” and so on, but they’re just saying the same thing, and often, less efficiently.
-We suggest setting a follow-up meeting with a problem-solving agenda so you’re only circling back once.
+Try saying this instead at work: There are a handful of different ways you can phrase this: “Let’s revisit this point later,” and so on, but they’re just saying the same thing, and often, less efficiently.
+We suggest setting a follow-up meeting with a problem-solving agenda, so you’re only circling back once.

 Avoid: Please advise